 Can I hire a bike?

 Yes.
-You can hire bikes from Fatbike Adventures based at the old Tramyard beside the Car Park.
-The guys will match you up with the perfect bike or you can hire a fab electric fatty to give you an extra boost.
+You can hire bikes from Fatbike Adventures based at the old Tramyard beside the Car Park – the guys will match you up with the perfect bike.
 For more information contact Fatbikes directly at email@example.com

 Can I bring my own bike?

 Can I get my bike repaired or serviced?

 Absolutely.
 The Fatbike Adventures Shop has a great range of bikes for sale, plus a team of bike gurus with over 20 years’ experience when it comes to bike servicing and repairs.
 Suspension, fork servicing, complete builds, restorations, upgrades – they cover everything.
 It’s also the only Bike Shop in Ireland with its very own trails to try out bikes post-service.